 Note: this driver type is available for Windows only.

-In the Audio Device section you can select the audio device that will be used.
+In the Audio In Device section you can select the audio device that will be used for recording.

 In the MIDI In Devices section you can select the device that is used for MIDI recording.

 In the MIDI Out Devices section you can select the device that is used for MIDI playback.
 The 'Default' option uses the default Windows MIDI output device.

 The Level fader, which is only available if the sound device supports this, controls the playback level.